Hot on his Own Trail

 - A story of La Patrouille des Castors involves a bronze boar statuette that is later stolen from their campsite.
 The scouts notice tracks and decide to cast them in plaster for investigation, and the Fat Comic Relief ends up making a cast of his own shoe print.

-- A more high-tech version of this occurs in Now You See Me, where the main character is using an electronic device to tail The Four Horsemen after one of their shows, only for the device to get confused and begin tracking him instead.
+- A more high-tech version of this occurs in Now You See Me, where the main character is using an electronic device to tail The Four Horsemen after one of their shows, only for the device to get tagged onto him by one of the persecutee, so the main character would begin tracking him instead.
 It takes until he plows into and out of a random bathroom before he realizes it.

 - In the original Winnie-the-Pooh book, Pooh finds some snow tracks and starts to follow the "Woozle;" Piglet joins him, and then they discover that the Woozle has been joined by a friend, then two more, and then two more again.
 Christopher Robin informs them that they've just been following their own tracks around a tree.

 - Happens in The Adventures of Captain Hatteras by Jules Verne, after the heroes get lost for awhile and turn out to have been walking in circles.

 - In David Brin's The Practice Effect, the hero is stranded on an alien world (just how alien, he doesn't know), and only knows its inhabited by intelligent tool users.
 At one point he finds a campsite and explores it in growing excitement.
 They have shoes!
 Shoes with tread patterns!
 Patterns just like (falls down looking at his own soles)... oh.

 - In the I Love Lucy episode "Desert Island", the Ricardos and Mertzes tow their gasless boat to a seemingly deserted island; after Ethel wanders around a little, Lucy notices huge footprints in the sand she deduces belong to a giant native, and proceeds to follow them, only to find they're Ethel's.